 Although, all the materials can brew a perfect cup of French Press as long as the construction material is reliable and the filters are adequate.
 But there are some advantages and disadvantages of a certain material over the other.

-In this article, we will discuss the pros and cons of Glass vs Stainless Steel vs Ceramic French Press.
+In this article, I will discuss the pros and cons of Glass vs Stainless Steel vs Ceramic French Press.
 So, you can easily choose the right French Press that matches your needs.

 Pros of Glass French Press